-Music is a vital part in many students’ lives.
+Music is a vital part of many students’ lives.
 Whether they like to sing in the shower, have played an instrument for years, or dabble in composition, there are many options when it comes to schools.
 Even if you aren’t looking to be a music major, you can still make music a priority when applying to schools.
 As an example, I wanted to go to a school with a marching band or symphony/orchestra in addition to looking at English and writing programs.
-So here is a list of schools that have great opportunities for the music lovers in the world.
+So here is a list of the colleges that have some of the best opportunities for music majors and lovers in the world.

 Juilliard School – New York City (Manhattan), NY